 Shades of Lavender Farm

-The farm is open to visitors year-round, and, during peak bloom in the summertime, can cut your own bundle of lavender to take home.
+The farm is open to visitors year-round.
+During peak lavender bloom in the summertime, you can cut your own bundle to take home.
+U-pick usually runs through July into early August.

 Location: 47222 24th Street, Mattawan, MI 49071